DanaAlesmael/Designing-a-new-robot/README.md

 * Hands:

 * Legs: Since the main functionality of this robot was clear from the begining, it made the robot legs' designing easier.
 To move away fom the normal shape and previous tasks, a scooter-like component was attached to the robot.
+[The idea of this is similar to "pepper robot"].